The Mask of Dimitrios (novel)

 The Mask of Dimitrios is a 1939 novel by Eric Ambler.
 In the United States it was published as A Coffin for Dimitrios.

 The book is sometimes regarded as Ambler's finest, however this is disputed.

 Ambler's discussions with Turkish exiles in Montparnasse provided some of the inspiration for the book.

 The character Charles Latimer also features in The Intercom Conspiracy.

 Plot

 Mystery writer Charles Latimer meets Colonel Haki of the Turkish police.
-Haki believes Latimer would be interested in the career of the notorious criminal Dimitrios, whose body has been identified in an Istanbul morgue.
-Latimer, who is indeed intrigued, begins an independent investigation of the details of Dimitrios' criminal career, and learns some information about it which is more dangerous than he had anticipated.
-He soon finds himself fighting for his life against a ruthless, capable enemy.
+Haki believes Latimer would be interested in the career of the notorious criminal Dimitrios Makropoulos, whose body has been identified in an Istanbul morgue.
+Latimer, who is indeed intrigued, begins an independent investigation of Dimitrios' criminal career.